hannahaih/quantum-gan-image-generation/README.md

 ## How-To-Run

+The repository for this project can be found [here](https://github.com/Allenator/quantum-gan-image-generation).

 We recommend using Anaconda or Miniconda for package management.
 To install all dependencies, run `conda env create -f environment.yml ` followed by `conda activate qgan-image-generation`.

 ## Interactive demonstrations